Spring Awakening (musical): 2021 London revival

 A London revival at the Almeida Theatre began previews on 30 November 2021, and opened on 14 December to critical acclaim.
 Directed by Rupert Goold, choreographed by Lynne Page and designed by Miriam Buether, it was led by Laurie Kynaston as Melchior, Amara Okereke as Wendla and Stuart Thompson as Moritz.
 The limited run closed, after a week's extension, on 29 January 2022.
 The production received a 2022 Olivier Award nomination for Best Musical Revival, and won two Critics' Circle Theatre Awards including Best Musical in the same year.

 2024 London reunion Concert

 On 1st February 2024, it was announced that Jack Maple and original London cast member Evelyn Hoskins would present a one night reunion concert on 2nd June 2024 at the Victoria Palace Theatre in London's West End.
 The concert reunited a majority of the original London cast, band and stage management teams.
-Changes to the cast included; Jamie Muscato (original swing) taking over Melchior, Rich Southgate (another original Swing) as Hanschen and Olivier Award-nominee Jack Wolfe joining the cast as Moritz.
+Changes to the cast included Jamie Muscato (original swing) taking over Melchior, Rich Southgate (another original Swing) as Hanschen and Olivier Award-nominee Jack Wolfe joining the cast as Moritz.
 The concert raised funds for one of the Original London production's producers, Imogen Kinchin.

+2026 Off-Broadway revival

+An Off-Broadway revival for fall 2026 has been announced.
+The production will be directed by Danya Taymor with choreography by Celia Rowlson Hall, with plans to premiere at Studio Seaview.
+Opening night is scheduled for November 27, 2026.
+The cast was announced on September 16 and is led by Tyler Jordan Wesley (Melchior), Ashlyn Maddox (Wendla), Ryo Kamibayashi (Mortiz), and Amalio Yoo (Ilse).
+Both Wesley and Yoo have collaborated with Taymor in the past; Wesley played Dallas Winston in the first national tour of the The Outsiders, while Yoo was featured in the 2025 Broadway play John Proctor is the Villain.
+The supporting cast includes Jack Bateman (Georg), Jada Simone Clark (Thea), Leif Coomer (Ernst), Nando Morland (Otto), Antonio Porciello (Hanschen), Khadija Sankoh (Martha), and Grace Slear (Anna).
+Bateman and Porciello were the selected two of 2,500 unknowns who auditioned for the show's open call in July.